Why study MSc Engineering Project Management at BU?

 International entry requirements:

-If English is not your first language you'll need IELTS 6.0 (Academic) with a minimum of 5.5 in each component, or equivalent.
-For more information check out our full entry requirements.
+If English is not your first language you'll need IELTS 6.0 (Academic) with a minimum of 5.5 in each component.